 SSW has two ‘family rooms’ and endeavours to support users with dependents to access SSW.
-Users must inform SSW Programme and Communications Manager in advance of confirming their booking if they plan to visit SSW with their family.
+Users must inform the SSW Programme Producer in advance of confirming their booking if they plan to visit SSW with their family.
 If this is possible the user’s family will be welcomed in line with the guest terms and charges below.

 If the user’s family are sharing the users’ private room they can visit at no extra charge.
 If a family requires additional rooms, the user will be charged per room per night based on the current rate.
 This is available on request to the SSW office.